Advancing Brainwave-Based Biometrics: A Large-Scale, Multi-Session Evaluation: Results and Discussion

 Samples from the same session are relatively close in the embedding space, but in some cases, they are more dispersed.
 For example, the pink session in Figure~\ref{fig:highl1}.
 Therefore utilizing multiple verification samples can improve results, albeit at the cost of additional verification time.
 Table~\ref{tab:avrage} illustrates the tradeoff between the number of verification samples, EER, and verification time.
 The results show that using more samples reduces the error, but improvements beyond four samples show a slower pace in reducing error.
 Considering the time cost of approximately one second per sample, using four samples appears to be a reasonable balance for the averaging strategy.

 Moreover, while comparing the enrollment session to all verification sessions offers useful insights into brainwave authentication, real-world scenarios typically involve a single initial enrollment session followed by one verification attempt after some time.
 Upon successful login, it may be possible to update the enrollment set with new data from the verification attempt, which can then be used in future verifications.
 Therefore, in Table~\ref{tab:tradeoff}, we consider the first session as enrollment and the second as verification and report the results.
 We observe an EER of 6.87\% based on single verification sample and 3.04\% for four verification samples, showing significant improvement compared to the previous 10.28\% and 6.22\%.
 Additionally, we investigate the effect of multiple enrollment sessions.
 The results suggest that having two enrollment sessions improves EER to 4.87\% and 1.54\%, but further enrollment sessions show diminishing returns.
+Specifically, extending enrollment from two to three sessions reduces EER by only 0.08\,pp with 1V (4.87$\rightarrow$4.79) and slightly worsens with 4V (1.54$\rightarrow$1.57).
+While four sessions can lower EER (1V: 3.78; 4V: 1.14), these gains are not sustained at five and six sessions (1V: 4.42/4.99; 4V: 1.43/1.39).
+Thus, beyond two sessions the marginal benefit is small or unstable relative to the added user effort.
 The average time interval between the two enrollment sessions was 28 days.
 Among the subjects, 88 had a session interval of 10 days or less, and 32 had intervals of only one or two days.